vishaln15/sentiment-analysis/README.md

 # Sentiment Analysis using Flask and Deployed to Google Cloud Platform as a Docker container

+## Live Webapp

+Jump to this [page](https://container-p2hmrfwsdq-uw.a.run.app) to view the live webapp.

 ## Description

 This is a small scale application that takes a sentence as input and detects if it is a Positive or Negative sentiment.
 A [Kaggle dataset](https://www.kaggle.com/datasets/kazanova/sentiment140) containing 1.6 million tweets is preprocessed and used for training an XGBoost Classifier.
 The Flask app calls the model prediction on receiving input from the text field.
 This app is dockerized as a container and stored in Google Cloud Registry (GCR).
 The objective of this project is to understand and learn the fundamentals of Flask, Docker, and Google Cloud Platform.